BenyaminPlaksienkoNJIT/Benyamin-Plaksienko-Cluedo-Game/README.md

 - **Game End**
   - Game ends when a player makes a correct accusation.
   - Final solution is revealed.
+- **Ai Implementation**
+  - Select how many AI players
+  - The AI maintains probabilities for each suspect, weapon, and room to represent belief in the solution.
+  - It updates these probabilities based on shown cards and unrefuted suggestions.
+  - The AI selects moves and suggestions to maximize information gain and reduce uncertainty.
+  - It only makes an accusation when confident (over 80% probability) about the solution

 ---
 ## Running the Game